 - Submit official scores for the ACT® WorkKeys® National Career Readiness Assessments.
 The assessments measure foundational skills required for entry in the dental hygiene program.
-Applicants need to achieve a WorkKeys® assessment level of 5 in Applied Math, 5 in Graphic Literacy, and 4 in Workplace Documents taken within the last three years. - Submit a completed program application known as the Supplemental Application for the Dental Hygiene Program form. - Official transcripts (all schools attended).
-HCC calculates cumulative GPA from all college coursework as part of the scoring process.
-Students who have completed classes at HCC do not need to submit an HCC transcript. - Completed Dental Hygiene Observation Verification Form (8 hours of observation).
+Applicants need to achieve a WorkKeys® assessment level of 5 in Applied Math, 5 in Graphic Literacy, and 4 in Workplace Documents taken within the last three years. - Submit a completed program application known as the Supplemental Application for the Dental Hygiene Program form. - Official transcripts from all colleges attended even if the courses taken are not directly applicable to the Dental Hygiene program.
+HCC calculates cumulative GPA from all college coursework as part of the scoring process (students who took classes at HCC do not need to submit official HCC transcripts).
+All transcripts must be complete and show grades or outcomes for each class taken or the status of in-progress for classes that are in-progress at the application deadline.

+- Completed Dental Hygiene Observation Verification Form (8 hours of observation).
 Observation forms older than three years will not be accepted. - The following General Education courses must be completed or in progress by the April 1st deadline.
-These program required general education courses include ENG 101 English Composition, BIO 116 Human Anatomy and Physiology for Allied Health, (or BIO 203 Human Anatomy and Physiology I must be completed and BIO 204 Human Anatomy and Physiology II can be in progress), CHM 101 Introductory College Chemistry, BIO 205 Microbiology, and a Mathematics course selected from the approved General Education course list (MAT 109 Statistics preferred).
-Recommended courses completed prior to the application deadline are PSY 101 General Psychology, SPD 103 Public Speaking or SPD 108 Introduction to Human Communication, and an Arts/Humanities course selected from the General Education course list. - General Education science courses completed within five years of the application deadline.
-Must obtain a grade of "C" or higher in General Education science courses. - A minimum cumulative grade point average for all college coursework of a 2.0 on a 4.0 scale.
-In addition, a minimum grade point average of 2.5 for all program courses is required. - Foreign educated students' transcripts evaluated by WES (World Education Services). - The Dental Hygiene program is a Maryland Health Manpower Shortage program.
+These program required general education courses include ENG 101 English Composition (ENG 101E and ENG 101P are approved substitutions for ENG 101), BIO 116 Human Anatomy and Physiology for Allied Health OR BIO 203 Human Anatomy and Physiology I must be completed and BIO 204 Human Anatomy and Physiology II must be in progress, CHM 101 Introductory College Chemistry or higher, and a Mathematics course selected from the approved General Education course list (MAT 109 Statistics preferred). - Recommended courses completed prior to the supplemental application deadline are PSY 101 General Psychology, an Arts/Humanities course selected from the approved General Education course list, and COM 103 Public Speaking or COM 108 Introduction to Human Communication. - In addition to the minimum grade requirement for English Composition set forth by COMAR, HCC requires Dental Hygiene students to complete all General Education requirements with a minimum grade of "C" or higher.
+If a student has a grade below a C, they are not eligible to be scored until that grade is replace with a grade of "C" or higher. - A minimum cumulative grade point average for all college coursework of a 2.0 on a 4.0 scale.
+In addition, a minimum grade point average of 2.5 for all program courses is required. - Completion of all required science courses within five years of the application deadline. - Foreign educated students' transcripts evaluated by WES (World Education Services). - The Dental Hygiene program is a Maryland Health Manpower Shortage program.
 All students who apply for this program must be eligible to work in the State of Maryland at the application deadline and while enrolled in the program.
+To become licensed as a Dental Hygienist, each student must have a valid Social Security number.